ckoo13/MLB-Hit-Data-Visualizer/README.md

 Bonus Features:
 - [x] Click on player picture to show bio
-- [x] Fixed interaction scroller API
+- [x] More variable options to visualize data in D3 graphs

 ## <a name="technologies"></a> Architecture and technologies